photo by Nicole Morgenthau

 “Extreme Alpinism: Climbing Light, Fast and High” (1999), “Kiss or Kill – Confessions of a Serial Climber” (2001).
 REFUGE (2019).
 Essays and books published in seven countries and five languages.

 Founder and Technical Director of Mountain Mobility Group, which provided training and R&D to the Department of Defense.
 Founder of Gym Jones, a physical training facility and internet-based educational and motivational project.
-Under his own name he provides physical training and dietary guidance to actors and stunt crew preparing for Hollywood movie roles.
-Founder of NonProphet, a creative development company producing digital and analog imagery, ’zines and books, posters, podcasts, training programs and clothing.
+Under his own name he provided physical training and dietary guidance to actors and stunt crew preparing for Hollywood movie roles.
+Founder of NonProphet, a creative development company producing digital and analog imagery, Zines and books, posters, the NonProphet podcast, training programs and clothing.

 20 years as a professional climber, first ascents in the Alps, Himalaya, Andes, and Alaska Range.